Towards designing robust coupled networks: Results

 To demonstrate our method of selecting autonomous nodes we consider two ER graphs with average degree $\langle k\rangle = 4$ and $10\%$ of autonomous nodes ($q=0.1$).
 First we consider a method based on the degree of the node and later we compare with the method based on the betweenness.
 Under a sequence of random failures, the networks are catastrophically fragmented when close to $45\%$ of the nodes fail, as seen in Fig.~\ref{fig::orderparam}.
 For a single ER, with the same average degree, the global connectivity is only lost after the failure of $75\%$ of the nodes.
 Figure~\ref{fig::orderparam} also shows (\mbox{(green-)dotted-dashed} line) the results for choosing as autonomous nodes in both networks the fraction $1-q$ of the nodes with the highest degree and coupling the remaining ones at random.
 With this strategy, the robustness $R$ can be improved and the corresponding increase of $p_c$ is about $40\%$, from close to $0.45$ to close to $0.65$.
 Also the order of the transition changes from first to second order.
 Further improvement can be achieved if additionally the coupled nodes are paired according to their position in the ranking of degree, since interconnecting similar nodes increases the global robustness \cite{Parshani10c,Buldyrev11}.
 In the inset of Fig.~\ref{fig::orderparam} we see the dependence on $q$ of the relative robustness for the degree strategy compared to the random case $R/R_\mathrm{random}$.
 For the entire range of $q$ the proposed strategy is more efficient and a relative improvement of more than $15\%$ is observed when still $85\%$ of the nodes are coupled.

 Two types of technological challenges are at hand: either a system has to be designed robust from scratch or it already exists, constrained to a certain topology, but requires improved robustness.
 In the former case, the best procedure is to choose as autonomous the nodes with highest degree in each network and couple the others based on their rank of degree.
 For the latter, rewiring is usually a time-consuming and expensive process, and the creation of new autonomous nodes may be economically more feasible.
 The simplest procedure consists in choosing as autonomous both nodes connected by the same inter-network link.
-However, in general, the degree of a pair of coupled nodes is not, necessarily, correlated.
+However, a high degree node in network $A$ is not necessarily connected with a high degree node in network $B$.
 In Fig.~\ref{fig::orderparam} we compare between choosing the autonomous pairs based on the degree of the node in network $A$ or in network $B$.
 When pairs of nodes are picked based on their rank in the network under the initial failure (network $A$), the robustness almost does not improve compared to choosing randomly.
 If, on the other hand, network $B$ is considered, the robustness is significantly improved, revealing that this scheme is more efficient.
 This asymmetry between $A$ and $B$ network is due to the fact that we attack only nodes in network $A$, triggering the cascade, that initially shuts down the corresponding $B$-node.
 The degree of this $B$-node is related to the number of nodes which become disconnected from the main cluster and consequently affect back the network $A$.
 Therefore, the control of the degree of vulnerable $B$-nodes is a key mechanism to downsize the cascade.
 On the other hand, when a hub is protected in network $A$ it can still be attacked since the initial attack does not distinguish between autonomous and non-autonomous nodes.